Monitor DNS Logs for Network and Security Analysis | Datadog

 Use Cloud SIEM to troubleshoot security issues surfaced by DNS logs.

-The DNS view in Datadog NPM allows you to monitor data from all your DNS servers in one place.
+The DNS view in Datadog CNM allows you to monitor data from all your DNS servers in one place.

 DNS is used for the vast majority of network requests, and most technology solutions utilize DNS to communicate between application services, servers, pods, and machines.
 Thus DNS typically generates a high volume of logs.
 To optimally manage this high volume at scale, these DNS Logs can be stored and queried using Datadog Flex Logs, which enables you to enrich, parse, and archive 100 percent of your logs while storing only what you choose to.